Landed Cost Accounting for Distributors: A Workflow Guide

 Here are the primary landed cost allocation methods used in distribution environments, along with the scenarios where each one earns its place.

-Value-based (pro rata by invoice value) is the most common default for landed cost allocation for wholesale distributors.
+Value-based allocation (pro rata by invoice value) is the common default for distributors.
 It divides freight, duty, handling, and other charges proportionally to the purchase price of each line item or PO.
 If a PO represents 40% of the shipment's total invoice value, it absorbs 40% of the landed costs.
 This method works well when goods in a shipment have similar density, similar handling requirements, and similar freight characteristics.
 It also aligns naturally with ad valorem duties, which are already calculated as a percentage of value.

 Weight-based allocation divides costs by gross or net weight.
 This is the right fit when freight cost is primarily driven by weight, which is the case for heavy goods, LTL or full truckload shipments priced by weight, and ocean freight where the carrier bills on actual tonnage rather than container rate.
 If you're importing cast iron valves alongside plastic tubing, weight-based allocation puts the freight cost where the freight cost actually originates.
 For distributors that also buy by case but receive supplier billing by actual pounds, these allocation rules need to stay aligned with catch-weight invoice reconciliation workflows so quantity, weight, and cost variances do not get separated across AP and inventory processes.